Banking stem cells could save Japan nuclear workers

 The researchers say transplant teams are standing by in Japan and Europe to collect and store the

 nuclear workers' cells, but so far the Nuclear Safety Commission of Japan is balking because it would

 cause a "physical and psychological burden for nuclear workers," the team wrote.

-Collecting cells from the workers has several advantages over donated cells, which require finding a
+Collecting cells from the workers has several advantages over donated cells, which require_once_once finding a

 matching donor and carry the risk of rejection.
 Stem cell transplants from a person's own cells would